friedkiwi/after-dark-css/README.markdown

 Forked from [After Dark CSS](https://github.com/bryanbraun/after-dark-css) to create my personal home page.

+The information from the original README has been kept below for reference; the data might not be accurate anymore.

-# After Dark in CSS
+## After Dark in CSS

 ![Flying Toasters in CSS](img/flying-toasters-css.jpg)